santisoler/2022-ubc-fatiando/slide-contents.md

 <div class="r-stretch bottom-left bottom-dark">

-Around 2011 we built the first website and gallery.
-We ended up building a 2D GUI and much more,
+Around 2011 they built the first website and gallery.
+They ended up building a 2D GUI and much more,
 <br>
 from seismic to potential fields and heat flow.